som distilleries breweries ltd share price Management discussions

 9. Business Strategy

 Pan India Expansion: The Company has a well-defined business strategy to expand its customer base and outreach.
-SOM?s bottling agreement with two of the leading liquor manufacturers is aimed at enhancing the Company?s supplies to the Canteen Store Departments as well as to some of the key markets in North India.
 The Company has a vision of becoming one of the top brewing companies in India.
 SOM regularly revisits its brand portfolio to cater changing consumer taste and this has helped the Company to continuously re-innovate their existing portfolio as well as launch new products to match the customer preferences.

 10. Human Resources